spacetelescope/style-guides/guides/python.md

 The following conventions are recommended for use in code developed at STScI.
 Some of these conventions provide a consistent style while others are best practices to help minimize possible bugs.

+* Imports are always put at the top of the file, just after any module comments and docstrings, and before module globals and constants.

 * Using `from packagename import *` should be avoided.